From Urinary Incontinence to Pelvic Pain: How to Talk About Sex Health Issues with Your Partner

 Journal, meditate, practice mindfulness, pray, or move your body on why you’re telling your partner(s), what you’d like to get out of the conversation, and how you want them to support you.
 Some questions to consider are:

-• How active of a role do you want them to take in your healthcare?
+• How active of a role do you want them to take in tackling this relationship, sex, or health issue?

-• When you experience the issue during sex, how would you like them to react?
+• When you experience the issue, how would you like them to react?

 • How do you most like to be supported?